playframework/play-meta/releasing/play.md

 pattern: `https://www.playframework.com/documentation/<tag>/Home`.
 For example
 <https://www.playframework.com/documentation/2.7.2/Home>.

-### Step 4 - update playframework samples
+### Step 4 - Update `play-samples`
-#### `play-samples`

-Update the Play version (and other released artifacts) in any of the example projects in https://github.com/playframework/play-samples
+Update the Play version (and other released artifacts) in any of the [play-example projects](https://github.com/playframework/play-samples).

-So that everything is up to date.

 **Verification**: The sample repository builds can be seen at <https://github.com/playframework/play-samples/actions/workflows/build-test.yml>.
-Make sure the build is green and then merge the pull request (it is possible Mergify will do that automatically).
+Make sure the build is green and then merge the pull request.

-There is an integration through webhook to example-code-service: see
-<https://github.com/lightbend/example-code-service/> for what is on their end for packaging `./sbt` in a zip file.
+Only continue the release procedure if the samples pass the test!
+If they don't it's an indicator the relase might break existing applications!

 ### Step 5 - Update playframework.com